SudoMaker/nativescript-dom-ng/README.md

 import { aliasTagName } from 'dominative'

 const tagNameConverter = (CamelCaseName) => {
-	// ...whatever your transformatino code here
+	// ...whatever your transformation code here
 	// This is useful when your framework/renderer doesn't support document.createElement with uppercase letters. return transformedName
 }